‘Greatest Champions League semifinal’: Players, fans react to PSG vs Bayern

 “All football lovers, I’m sure they revelled in watching the match,” he said.

 “On the pitch, it was a real pleasure to play in this match.
-We dream about matches like this all year long, throughout all our childhood… These are two teams with this mentality of never giving up, to always push, to always go forwards.”
+We dream about matches like this all year long, throughout all our childhood… These are two teams with this mentality of never giving up, to always push, to always go forward.”

-For Bayern’s leading goalscorer of the season Kane, it was a match-up between two top-rated football teams.
+For Bayern’s leading goalscorer of the season, Kane, it was a match-up between two top-rated football teams.

 “You saw two high-level teams in attacking play and transition,” Kane told Prime.

-“We fought and we clawed and we’re back in the tie… We go to the Allianz with nothing to lose, we’re at our best when we’re intense and physical.
+“We fought and we clawed and we’re back in the tie… We go to the Allianz with nothing to lose; we’re at our best when we’re intense and physical.
 It’ll be who takes their moments next week, with the crowd behind us, we hope that can push us over the line.”

-The second leg of the semifinal will be played in Munich on Wednesday, when the team leading on aggregate score at the end of the match will qualify for the Mary 30 final in Hungary.
+The second leg of the semifinal will be played in Munich on Wednesday, when the team leading on aggregate score at the end of the match will qualify for the May 30 final in Hungary.